Lisa Marr

-Lisa Marr is a musician, songwriter, film-maker, photographer, and educator from Vernon, British Columbia, Canada, currently based in Los Angeles, California, and Vancouver, British Columbia, Canada.
-She has performed as a solo artist and as a member of The Evaporators, The Indecisives, The Bombshells, Cub, Buck, The Beards, The Lisa Marr Experiment, The Here + Now, and Soda & His Million Piece Band.
+Lisa Marr is a musician, songwriter, filmmaker, photographer, and educator from Vernon, British Columbia, Canada, currently based in Los Angeles, California, and Vancouver, British Columbia, Canada.
+She has performed as a solo artist and as a member of the Evaporators, the Indecisives, the Bombshells, Cub, Buck, The Beards, The Lisa Marr Experiment, The Here + Now, and Soda & His Million Piece Band.
 She is sometimes known as Miss Marr in her solo work.
 She has been credited as the originator of a subgenre of music known as cuddlecore.

 Music

-Lisa Marr's music performing career began when she was invited to play bass for The Evaporators by Nardwuar five days before a show.
+Lisa Marr's music performing career began when she was invited to play bass for the Evaporators by Nardwuar five days before a show.
 She taught herself to play bass in that time by listening to Ramones records.
 Nardwuar and Marr, as well as the founders of Mint Records, were associated through their work at CITR-FM, the University of British Columbia's student radio station.
 Lisa began working at the station with her own show focused on Amnesty International.
 As she met friends at the station, she began to be more focused on music.